pingjungtw-doobie/healthySPCorpus/README.md

 If you use this code, please cite the manuscript above once it is published.
 Until then, cite as:

-> [Duh et al.] (under review). *Severe Aphasia After Small Bilateral Lesions: A Case Study of Disrupted of High-Probability Structural Pathways.*
+> [Duh et al.] (under review). *Severe Aphasia After Small Bilateral Lesions: A Case Study of Disrupted High-Probability Structural Pathways.*

 ---